How to Stop Living on Autopilot

 ✦ · ✦ · ✦

-You drive to work and arrive without remembering the journey.
+You drive somewhere and arrive without remembering the journey.
 You sit through a conversation and realise, halfway through, that you have not heard a word.
 You reach the end of a day that was full of activity and feel, somehow, as though you were not really there for any of it.

 This is autopilot.
 And for most women living full, demanding lives, it is not an occasional experience.
 It is the default.